-'We Wanted Our Patrons Back.'
-Public Libraries Scrap Late Fines To Alleviate Inequity
+'We Wanted Our Patrons Back' — Public Libraries Scrap Late Fines To Alleviate Inequity

 For nearly a decade, Diana Ramirez hadn't been able to take a book home from the San Diego Public Library.
-Her borrowing privileges were suspended, she was told, due to a mere $10 in late fees, an amount that had grown to $30 over the years.
+Her borrowing privileges were suspended, she was told, because of a mere $10 in late fees, an amount that had grown to $30 over the years.

-Ramirez, who's now 23 and stays in Tijuana with her mother, attends an alternative education program in San Diego that helps students earn high school diplomas.
+Ramirez, who is now 23 and stays in Tijuana with her mother, attends an alternative education program in San Diego that helps students earn high school diplomas.
 To her, the debt she owed to the library system was an onerous sum.
 Even worse, it removed a critical resource from her life.

 "I felt disappointed in myself because I wasn't able to check out books," Ramirez said.
 "I wasn't able to use the computers for doing my homework or filling out job applications.
 I didn't own a computer, so the library was my only option to access a computer."

 In April, Ramirez finally caught a break.
-The San Diego Public Library wiped out all outstanding late fines for patrons, a move that followed the library system's decision to end its overdue fines going forward.
+The San Diego Public Library wiped out all outstanding late fines for patrons, a move that followed the library system's decision to end its overdue fines.
 Ramirez was among the more than 130,000 beneficiaries of the policy shift, cardholders whose library accounts were newly cleared of debt.

 The changes were enacted after a city study revealed that nearly half of the library's patrons whose accounts were blocked as a result of late fees lived in two of the city's poorest neighborhoods.
 "I never realized it impacted them to that extent," said Misty Jones, the city's library director.